v5ma/selfawarenetworks/a0310zNAPOT5.md

 Ideally the pre-somatic side of the neuron is facing towards sensory input neuro pathways, and post-somatic side of the neuron is facing the direction of the motor output pathways.

-If that irregular action potential happens again at the same time or same place, then it represents a concurrence of past & future events in spacetime, because now you have the post-somatic side of the neuron and the presomatic side of the neuron, that are going to encode seconds long BTSP Behavior TimeScale Synaptic Plasticity, that are going to encode seconds long tempo-spatial pattern coincidence detections on both sides of the neuron, and this means that the pre-somatic side of the neuron, and the post-somatic side of the neuron have super charged the Soma’s Action Potential event.
+If that irregular action potential happens again at the same time or same place, then it represents a concurrence of past & future events in spacetime, because now you have the post-somatic side of the neuron and the presomatic side of the neuron.
+These two sides of the neuron work together to encode seconds long BTSP Behavior TimeScale Synaptic Plasticity in places cells outside the hippocampus (or what I am calling local event cells), that are going to encode seconds long tempo-spatial pattern coincidence detections on both sides of the neuron, and this means that the pre-somatic side of the neuron, and the post-somatic side of the neuron will together super charge the Soma’s Action Potential event, creating burst firing.

 If it same spacetime event (an event of consequence) happens again at the same time (or same place) as before it produces high phasic burst rate firing (between 150 hz - 600hz)

 **I’m arguing (and I don’t know how many others may have previously argued this) that place cells can be thought of as local spacetime signiticant event tracking cells, and that the functions of spacetime event cells are ubiquitous throughout the brain.**

-Place cells or local spacetime significant event tracking cells have the primary function of encoding memories of spacetime events, predicting when those events might reoccur, and computationally rendering spacetime events to their network. (tempo-spatial pattern coincidence detection & rendering).
+Place cells or local event cells have the primary function of encoding memories of spacetime events, predicting when those events might reoccur, and computationally rendering spacetime events to their network. (tempo-spatial pattern coincidence detection & rendering).

 **The concept could also be called Sparse Distributed Memory Prediction Rendering or SDMPR, similar to Sparse Distributed Representation by the folks at Numenta, with Rendering at the end.
 SDR-R**